Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 Compare Life Expectancy at birth of Lebanon vs  World average rate

 **5. Future Projections**
-What are the 3 UN scenarios (Low, Medium, High) for Lebanon in 2050?
+What is the UN scenario Immigration projection for Lebanon in 2050?
-When will Lebanon’s population peak and start to decline?

 **Methodology**